-Bellwort is also known as Wild Oats, Merrybells, Spreading Bellwort, Straw Lily and Sessile Bellwort.
+Florida Bellwort is also known as Wild Oats, Merrybells, Spreading Bellwort, and Straw Lily.

-Leaves are oblong, about 2 - 3 inches long; light green in color above and whitish below.
+Leaves are alternate, sessile, elliptic in outline, smooth, and minutely toothed along the margins; 2 - 3 inches long; light green in color above and whitish below.

-Flowers are about 1 inch long, narrowly bell-shaped with 2 petal-like sepals; 3 petals and 6 stamens.
+Flowers are nodding; narrowly bell-shaped with 2 petal-like sepals; 3 petals and 6 stamens.
 Flowers occur in the spring.

 This woodland wildflower has a relative, Small Bellwort (often referred to as Perfoliate Bellwort), whose stem appears to pierce the leaf (clasping).
 The interior surface of the flower is roughened with small glands.
 A larger version, L. grandiflora, has bright yellow flowers and clasping leaves.
-At one time these plants were thought to be good for treating throat ailments because the drooping flowers resembled the uvula (the soft lobe hanging into the throat from the soft palate).
+In olden times these plants were thought to be good for treating throat ailments because the drooping flowers resembled the uvula (the soft lobe hanging at the throat from the soft palate).